 Other than the occasional Nina Simone tune, Lee isn’t even known for playing covers, but she did another to close the set.
 “If I ever start a cover band, we’re going to do Sade,” she grinned, then sang an energetically plaintive version of King of Sorrow that brought to mind the Nigerian-British chanteuse’s live energy a lot more than the misty boudoir soul she made in the studio.
 Lee played that one on her big hollow-body electric rather than the dobro.
 And she did a stark take of Love Is a Thief straight out of Twin Peaks.

 But her own songs hit the hardest.
 The best was Last Night on Earth.
-The version on her Lovers and Losers album is a hypnotic, starry, lushly arranged nocturne: this one was much more stark and hauntingly apocalyptic.
+The version on her Lovers and Losers album is a hypnotic, starry, lushly arranged nocturne: this one was much more spare and hauntingly apocalyptic.
 Likewise, Letter to No One was a lot more strikingly direct and alienated than the bittersweetly, seductively bouncing album version.

 Your Blues, a slinky, catchy, defiant shuffle from her latest album The Wheel, was another really good one: “An unrevised history in an unsteady world…can’t look me in the eye as you take your shot, the blood on your hands will come out in the wash,” she railed.
 Not bad for someone nursing a sore ribcage, having played for hours the previous night.
 “Never bring an accordion to a bluegrasss jam,” she cautioned the crowd.